-Scientists have identified other genes that affect the course of breast cancer and continue to develop drugs that may improve the outlook for people with these specific changes.
+Scientists have identified other genes that affect the course of breast cancer, and they continue to develop drugs that may improve the outlook for people with these specific changes.

-Experts do not know exactly why cancer develops in the breast, but they have identified a number of risk factors.
+Experts do not know exactly why cancer develops in the breast, but they have identified a number of possible

 Genetic mutations may increase the risk of breast cancer.
-Scientists have found links between breast cancer and a mutation in genes they call BRCA1 and BRCA2.
+Scientists have found links between breast cancer and a mutation in the BRCA1 and BRCA2 genes.

-There is often a family history of breast cancer in people with these changes.
-Around 20% of men with breast cancer have a close family member with the condition.
+Additionally, there is often a family history of breast cancer in people with these changes.

 As with many conditions, however, genetic features alone may not lead to cancer.
 Environmental factors may also need to be present.

-Age: Men who receive a diagnosis of breast cancer are over 72 years old on average.
+- Age: Males who receive a diagnosis of breast cancer are over 72 years old, on average.

-Radiation: A man who has previously had radiation treatment to the chest area may have a higher risk.
+- Radiation therapy: A male who has previously received radiation therapy to the chest area may have a higher risk of breast cancer.

-Alcohol: There appears to be a link between high alcohol consumption and male breast cancer.
+- Alcohol consumption: There appears to be a link between high alcohol consumption and the development of male breast cancer.

-A man may have a higher risk if he has or has had:
+A male may have a higher risk if they have or have had: